 Kelley Hunt has forged a distinguished reputation as a recording artist, international touring performer and published songwriter.

-With over a decade of touring and recording credits and six CDs in international distribution, Kelley recently released her sixth CD, The Beautiful Bones, which she’s performing to sold-out audiences.
-She’s currently working on a brand new recording slated to be released some time in 2017.
+With over two decades of touring and recording credits and six CDs in international distribution, Kelley recently released her sixth CD, The Beautiful Bones, which she’s performing to sold-out audiences.
+She’s currently working on a brand new recording slated to be released some time in 2019.
 Kelley’s experiences include appearances on some of the world’s largest blues and music festival stages, on internationally distributed radio shows like American Public Media’s “A Prairie Home Companion” (6 times) and on PBS television specials seen in over 70 of the largest US TV markets.
 See her website for details.

 She has conducted songwriting workshop experiences in classrooms from grade school to high school, adult education levels and has appeared as a guest artist/workshop presenter at Boston’s prestigious Berklee College of Music.
 She recently played in the Blues to Bop Festival in Lugano, Switzerland.

 From 2002 – 2006 she has been a member of the Blues Week faculty at the Augusta Heritage Center Workshops at Davis and Elkins College in Elkins West Virginia teaching gospel singing and blues piano.

 Kelley’s performance art experiences include appearances in renowned artist Roger Shimomura’s touring works “Seven Kabuki Plays”, “Songs For A Rickshaw Boy” and “The Last Sensei Story”.
 She wrote and performed “Dangerous Curves: Breast Cancer Awareness” and “Dangerous Curves II: Surviving and Thriving” with Caryn Mirriam-Goldberg and the 940 Dancers.